Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 We make the deliberate decision not to present bulls overly fat on Sale Day .

-It is far more likely that a draft of 2 year old Angus bulls averaging close to 900kgs on sale day, is due more to them having been constantly supplemented their entire lives, rather than an "expression of their genetic merit" for growth &/or feed efficiency etc. If it requires weaning onto crop &/or supplementation, & then yet another oat crop + further supplementation in order to prepare him for sale, there can be little credibility in the claim that the bull is 'low maintnenance' or 'easy doing' or 'raised under commercial conditions'.
+If it requires weaning onto crop &/or supplementation, & then yet another crop + further supplementation in order to prepare them for sale, there can be little credibility in the claim that those bulls are 'low maintenance' or 'easy doing' or 'raised under commercial conditions'.
+That this may be a widespread practice in the seedstock industry makes it no more credible; it simply makes it commonplace!

 Ultimately we're in the business of selling ANGUS GENETICS NOT A FEED PROGRAM!